Imagen con Botón

 Reasons for Removal Proceedings

-There can be numerous reasons leading to removal proceedings, such as:
+There can be numerous reasons leading to removal proceedings, including but not limited to:

 Steps in the Removal Process

-The removal process typically involves several key steps:
+The removal process typically involves several key steps that are crucial for understanding your rights and options:

 Having a knowledgeable immigration attorney is like having a guiding light in a dark tunnel.
 They can help you explore your options and potentially avoid removal.
 Legal representation can: